Last updated: 10.09.2024

 Encoding: UTF-8

-Include PDF-copy: If you want the Opter invoice to be attached in PDF format.
+If you want the Opter invoice to be attached in PDF format.

-In Fortnox there is no support for presenting all the details that should be included on a transport invoice, such as sender, receiver, distance, weight, freight bill number, etc. Therefore, the graphic invoice with all the details is created in Opter and sent to Fortnox as a PDF file.
-For more information, see Send invoices to customers from Fortnox or Opter above.
+In Fortnox there is no support for presenting all the details that should be included on a transport invoice, such as sender, receiver, distance, weight, freight bill number, etc. Therefore, the graphic invoice with all the details is created in Opter and sent to Fortnox as a PDF file.For more information, see Sending invoices to the customers from Fortnox or Opter above.

-Note:In order for Fortnox and Opter to work well together, interest invoices are exported to Fortnox as normal invoices.
-The information specific to interest invoices is shown in the PDF copy that Opter includes in the invoice export to Fortnox, if you have selected Include PDF-copy.
+In order for Fortnox and Opter to work well together, interest invoices are exported to Fortnox as normal invoices.
+The information specific to interest invoices is displayed in the PDF copy that Opter includes in the invoice export to Fortnox, if Include PDF-copy is selected.

 Leave the fields Password and API code blank.
 The Get access token button is also not used with Fortnox’s new authentication method.

-If you want to reduce the size of the PDF file, select Reduce PDF file size.
+To reduce the size of the PDF file, select Reduce PDF file size.

 The file size is reduced by deleting all text formatting (bold, italic, underlined) and by changing the font to one that uses less storage space.
 How much the file size is reduced depends, among other things, on how much formatting it contains.